chriseng/arlo-watch/README.md

 2. Click **Get API key** → **Create API key**.
 3. Copy the key — you'll add it to `.env` below.

-The free tier allows 1,500 requests per day, which covers up to 1,500 clips/day at no cost.
+As of April 30, 2026, the free tier allows 500 requests per day using `gemini-3.1-flash-lite-preview`.
 No billing setup required to start.

 ### 2. Install Python dependencies